 A school administrator, pursuant to school board policy, or a school board may determine, based on the facts of a particular situation, that special circumstances exist, and that no disciplinary action or another disciplinary action is appropriate.
 A school board may, by regulation, authorize the division superintendent or designee to conduct a preliminary review of such cases.

-school board policy may permit or require students suspended or expelled for weapons-related offenses to attend an alternative education program provided by the school board for the term of the suspension or expulsion.
+A school board policy may permit or require students suspended or expelled for weapons-related offenses to attend an alternative education program provided by the school board for the term of the suspension or expulsion.
+House Bill 415 amended and reenacted § 22.1-277.04 and § 22.1-277.05 of the Code of Virginia to require that school boards adopt policies and procedures to ensure that suspended students are able to access and complete graded work during and after the suspension.

 ALTERNATIVES TO SUSPENSION: GUIDELINES FOR THE REDUCTION OF EXCLUSIONARY PRACTICES IN VIRGINIA SCHOOLS